 Enhancement of mastication and appearance can lead to eudemonic as well as hedonic wellbeing comprising positive wellbeing in an increment of happiness, pleasure, purpose in life, life satisfaction and quality of life to prevent physical and psychological problems.

 Specifically, older adults are frequently vulnerable and might request help to keep their independence and to gain confidence in oral health functioning comprising everyday life activities such as eating, communicating and smiling.

 Good dental health can lead in a great direction, hedonic and eudemonic wellbeing.
 Specifically, hedonic wellbeing including the ameliorating of tooth pain, discomfort and appearance can enhance hope, joy and pride or pleasure fulfilment.
 On the other hand, eudemonic wellbeing comprising study, growth, development, work and quality can advance individual growth and positive thoughts for children and adults in their lives or achievement of their goals.

-We are grateful to Dr Tish Marrable, Social Work and Social Care University of Sussex for helpful discussions and comments on the manuscript.
+I am grateful to Professor Charles Watters and Dr Tish Marrable, Social Work and Social Care University of Sussex for helpful discussions and comments on the manuscript.

 No Files Found